allegro/php-protobuf/README.md

 If a proto file is compiled with a -n / --use-namespaces option a package is represented as an namespace.
 Otherwise message and enum name is prefixed with it seperated by underscore.
 The package name is composed of a respective first-upper-case parts seperated by underscore.

+If your proto files are used by multiple projects you can use the optional `php_package` parameter to override the package definition.
+For example:

+    package MyProject;

+    option java_package="com.foo.bar";
+    option php_package="app.messages.foo.bar";

+The above example will generate a package with `namespace App\Messages\Foo\Bar` instead of `namespace \MyProject`.

 ### Message and enum name ###

 * underscore seperated name is converted to CamelCased